winniae/beanmodeller/readme.md

         </plugin>
         ....

-Remember to configure the contributions repository as a moven pluginrepository as well.
+Remember to configure the contributions repository as a maven pluginrepository as well.

 The default `contentbeans` module only depends on the beanmodeller-annotations: